 Those commercial drivers convicted of a DUI will lose their license for a full year and if they are convicted of the crime again, they will permanently lose their right to drive a freight vehicle.
 If the arrest occurred while the person was operating a hazardous materials truck, the first-time license suspension will last a full three years.

 While you can still apply to receive a restricted driver’s license during this period, you cannot drive any vehicle requiring a commercial license, meaning you will be unable to work in your trade for a minimum of a year.
-That is why fighting the charges with a Vista commercial DUI attorney is a sound investment if you find yourself in this situation.
+That is why fighting the charges with a commercial DUI lawyer is a sound investment if you find yourself in this situation.

 Even if the DUI charge is reduced in the court, the DMV will still suspend the commercial license for a year if they find the driver was over .04.